 - Employee.
 An employee may purchase up to five hundred thousand dollars (\$500,000) additional life insurance, in increments established by the Employer, subject to satisfactory evidence of insurability.
 A new employee may purchase up to two (2) times annual salary in optional employee life coverage by their initial effective date of coverage as defined in this Article, Section 5C.
-An employee who becomes eligible for insurance may purchase up to two (2) times annual salary in optional employee life coverage of the initial effective date as defined in this Article, Section 5C. - 2.
+An employee who becomes eligible for insurance may purchase up to two (2) times annual salary in optional employee life coverage of the initial effective date of coverage without evidence of insurance may purchase up to two (2) times annual salary in optional employee life coverage without evidence of insurability within thirty (30) days of the initial effective date as defined in this Article. - 2.
 Spouse.
 An employee may purchase up to five hundred thousand dollars (\$500,000) life insurance coverage for his/her spouse in increments established by the Employer, subject to satisfactory evidence of insurability.
 A new employee may purchase either five thousand dollars (\$5,000) or ten thousand dollars (\$10,000) in optional spouse life coverage by their initial effective date of coverage as defined in this Article, Section 5C without evidence of insurability.
 An employee who becomes eligible for insurance may purchase either five thousand dollars (\$5,000) or ten thousand dollars (\$10,000) in optional spouse coverage without evidence of insurability within thirty (30) days of the initial effective date as defined in this Article. - 3.
 Children/Grandchildren.
 An employee may purchase life insurance in the amount of ten thousand dollars (\$10,000) as a package for all eligible children/grandchildren (as defined in Section 2C of this Article).
 For a new employee, child/grandchild coverage requires evidence of insurability if application is made after the initial effective date of coverage as defined in this Article, Section 5C.
-An employee who becomes eligible for insurance may purchase child/grandchild coverage without evidence of insurability if application is made after the initial effective.
+An employee who becomes eligible for insurance may purchase child/grandchild coverage without evidence of insurability if application is made after the initial effective date.
 Child/grandchild coverage within thirty (30) days of the initial effective date as defined in this Article.
 Child/grandchild coverage commences fourteen (14) calendar days after birth. - 4.
 Accelerated Life.
 The additional employee, spouse or same sex domestic partner and child life insurance policies will include an accelerated benefits agreement providing for payment of benefits prior to death if the insured has a terminal condition. - 5.
 Waiver of Premium.
 In the event an employee becomes totally disabled before age seventy (70), there shall be a waiver of premium for all life insurance coverage that the employee had at the time of disability. - 6.
 Paid Up Life Policy.
 At age sixty-five (65) or the date of retirement, an employee who has carried optional employee life insurance for the five (5) consecutive years immediately preceding the date of the employee's retirement or age sixty-five (65), whichever is later, shall receive a post-retirement paid-up life insurance policy in an amount equal to fifteen (15) percent of the smallest amount of optional employee life insurance in force during that five (5) year period.
 The employee's post-retirement death benefit shall be effective as of the date of the employee's retirement or the employee age sixty-five (65), whichever is later.
 Employees who retire prior to age sixty-five (65) must be immediately eligible to receive a state retirement annuity and must continue their optional employee life insurance to age sixty-five (65) in order to remain eligible for the employee post-retirement death benefit.